Marcella Hazan: Biography

+Cooking

 Hazan had never cooked before her marriage.
 As she recounted in the introduction to her 1997 book Marcella Cucina:

 She began by using cookbooks from Italy, but then realized that her clear memory of the flavors she had tasted at home allowed her to reproduce them herself.
 "Eventually I learned that some of the methods I adopted were idiosyncratically my own," she recalled, "but for most of them I found corroboration in the practices of traditional Italian cooks."